Maradox/osmdroid-wiki/How-to-build-OsmDroid-from-source.md

 # Building OsmDroid from the command line

  * Download the latest Android SDK and update the packages.
 The command line build requires the **Google-Play-Services** package.
-   * Create the `ANDROID_HOME` path variable, pointing to your Android SDK install location.
+   * Create the **ANDROID_HOME** path variable, pointing to your Android SDK install location.
-     * Windows: My Computer, Properties, Advanced, Environment Variables and append the Android SDK to the PATH variable
+     * Windows: Right Click on My Computer, select Properties, Select Environment Variables, and create the variable ANDROID_HOME with the location of your Android SDK
      * Linux: `export ANDROID_HOME=(path to Android SDK install)`
  * Download [Maven](http://maven.apache.org/download.html) (Project requires at least version 3.2.1)
    * Add the **maven/bin** to your **PATH**.